 Admission Requirements.
 To be considered for a ThM in Intercultural Studies, applicants will normally have earned a Master of Divinity (MDiv) degree or its educational equivalent.
 This program can be completed in one calendar year, but can be extended by students desiring to attend part-time.
 Students who apply and are accepted onto the PhD program during their ThM will have already completed most of the first year of the PhD ICS.
-Students may begin in any quarter but, for logistical reasons, international applicants (who need a US student visa for ThM ICS study) are strongly encouraged to apply to the Spring or Summer Quarter.
+Unless taking prerequisites, ThM students will begin their program in the Fall Quarter, along with the PhD cohort.
 Application is through an online form, including transcripts and references, together with a writing sample and a statement of the proposed area of research for the thesis.